 National Coalition Against Prescription Drug Abuse (NCAPDA) – The non-profit organization was established to prevent prescription drug and/or opioid related substance abuse.
 It partners with colleges, communities, schools, and medical and law enforcements agencies as well as other agencies to help increase awareness about the dangers of prescription drug abuse and/or misuse.

 You need a lawyer on your side to work diligently toward your freedom.
-Susanne Gustin Attorney at Law represents clients in the following areas: Davis County, East Layton, West Bountiful, Fruit Heights, Midvale, Riverton, Taylorsville, Clearfield, Cottonwood Heights, West Valley City, West Jordan, Sandy, South Jordan and surrounding areas.
+Susanne Gustin Attorney at Law represents clients in Davis County, East Layton, West Bountiful, Fruit Heights, Midvale, Riverton, Taylorsville, Clearfield, Cottonwood Heights, West Valley City, West Jordan, Sandy, South Jordan and surrounding areas.
 Call (801) 243-2814 now to schedule a free, initial consultation.